Qulacs-Osaka/scikit-quri/docs/index.rst

 This library is based on `scikit-qulacs <https://github.com/Qulacs-Osaka/scikit-qulacs>`_ and named after `quri-parts <https://github.com/QunaSys/quri-parts>`_.
 `quri-parts <https://github.com/QunaSys/quri-parts>`_ is an open source library suite for creating and executing quantum algorithms on various quantum computers and simulators.

-This library implements the following features.

-- AAA

 .. toctree::
    :maxdepth: 2